suhank/zea-engine/docs/api/SceneTree/Images/Label.md

 <a name="Label+loadLabelData"></a>

 ### loadLabelData
+Method in charge of basically do everything, set text, load/update it, get the library, load the font, etc.

 <a name="Label+renderLabelToImage"></a>

 ### renderLabelToImage
-Renders the label text to a canvas element ready to display,
+Renders the label text to a canvas element ready to display.
+Here is where all parameters are applied to the canvas containing the text, then the image data is extracted from the canvas context.

 <a name="Label+getParams"></a>

 ### getParams
-The getParams method.
+Returns all parameters and class state values(Including data).

 **Returns**: <code>object</code> - - The return value.